Dependency Management with Pip, Python’s Package Manager

 Dependency Management with Pip

-    Pip is installed by default with any version of Python greater than v3.4.
+Pip is installed by default with any latest version of Python greater than v3.4.
 To check which version of Pip you are running, enter the following command in a terminal or command window:

 $ pip –version

 You can also check to see if Pip is up-to-date: